 - S%2FSL ranks in the top 25% of languages

 - the S%2FSL wikipedia page

 - See also: yacc, pl-i, euclid, turing, ada, cobol

-- I have 31 facts about S%2FSL. what would you like to know? email me and let me know how I can help.
+- Have a question about S%2FSL not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020